Types and Sources of Rolling Stock

 Italy.
 A subsequent order for the same type of car for Little Rock incorporates

 built-in wheel chair lifts.
-Recent orders of cars have typically been priced in
+Orders of cars have typically been priced in

 The below photos, furnished by Gomaco, show the